ttgump/EBtimecourse/README.md

 # EBtimecourse

 An empirical Bayes change point model for gene expression timecourse data.
+The detail is described in our paper "An Empirical Bayes Change Point Model for Transcriptome Time Course Data" published in *Annals of Applied Statistics*.

 Required R packages: tensorflow, foreach